ethereum/go-ethereum/docs/_interface/Managing-your-accounts.md

      import  Import a private key into a new account
 ```

-You can get info about subcommands by `geth account <command> --help`.
+Information about the subcommands can be displayed in the terminal using `geth account <command> --help`.
+For example, for the `list` subcommand:

 ```
 $ geth account list --help
 list [command options] [arguments...]